NPUEval: the First LLM Benchmark for NPU Kernel Code Generation#

 How do we know if the kernels are any good?#

-These days it’s quite trivial to generate copious amounts of LLM generated code using APIs from various providers.
-The two main metrics we’re after in our evaluation harness are functional correctness and vectorization efficiency.
+These days it’s trivial to generate copious amounts of LLM generated code using APIs from various providers.
+The two main metrics we’re after in our evaluation harness are functional correctness and performance (how efficient are the generated kernels).

 Functional Correctness#